loosewheel/lwcreative_tools/readme.txt

 Places nodes to the given radius on the surface the player is pointing at.
 This tool fills empty spaces and replaceable nodes, such as grass.
 The space clicked must be empty to start.
 Filling stops when the full radius is placed or a node is met.
+If the aux key is held while placing a square area is affected (side = radius * 2 + 1).

 Area Replace
 Places nodes to the given radius in the surface the player is pointing at.
 This tool replaces nodes, whether the space is empty or not.
 The space clicked must have a node to start.
 Replacing stops when the full radius is placed or an empty space is met.
+If the aux key is held while placing a square area is affected (side = radius * 2 + 1).

 Area Substitute
 Places nodes to the given radius in the surface the player is pointing at.
 This tool replaces currently filled spaces.
 Replacing stops when the full radius is placed or a node different to the one clicked is met.
+If the aux key is held while placing a square area is affected (side = radius * 2 + 1).

 Copy Cube